Seeders/GUTS/README.md

 # GUTS - Gamedev Ultimate Toolkit System

-GUTS is a comprehensive toolkit for game development, providing a flexible framework to create and edit games with ease.
+GUTS is a comprehensive data-driven toolkit for game development, providing a flexible framework to create and edit games with ease.
 It comes with a pre-packaged tower defense game and sample assets to help you get started.

 More samples will be on the way.
 It's easy!